POLICIES AND PROCEDURES

 3.12 - CROSS-SPONSORING

 Actual or attempted cross-sponsoring is strictly prohibited.
 “Cross-sponsoring” or “Poaching” is defined as the enrolment of an individual or entity that already has a current Market Partner Agreement in place with MONAT or who has had such an agreement within the preceding six calendar months, within a different line of sponsorship.
 The use of a spouse’s or relative’s name, trade names, assumed names, corporations, partnerships, trusts, ID numbers, fictitious ID numbers or any straw-man or other artifice to circumvent this policy is prohibited.
-Market Partners shall not demean, discredit or defame other MONAT Market Partners in an attempt to entice another Market Partner to become part the first Market Partner’s Marketing Organisation.
+Market Partners shall not demean, discredit or defame other MONAT Market Partners in an attempt to entice another Market Partner to become part the first Market Partner’s Downline.

 3.13 - ERRORS OR QUESTIONS